Home | Schedule | Testing | Knowledge | Events | Photos | Dan Pages | President's Vision Tour Committee | Whole Armor of God

 Moo Duk Kwan Dan Bon 27599

-Sa Bom Nim Elder-Hauger has been training in Soo Bahk Do for over 20 years.
-From 1985-1989, she trained with Master Russell Colston, a 6th Degree Black Belt, and 3rd Dan Mr. John Tynes in Dale City, Va.
-From 1989-1995, she trained under Master Alvin Fisher, a 4th Degree Black Belt, in Fredericksburg, Va.
-From 1996 to the present, she trains under Master Colston in Dale City, Va
+Sa Bom Nim Elder-Hauger has been training in Soo Bahk Do for over 25 years.
+From 1983 -1984 Master Min Ho Cho Woodbridge Va 1985-1989, she trained with Master Russell Colston, a 7th Degree Master, and From 1989-1995, she trained under Master Alvin Fisher, a 4th Dan in Fredericksburg, Va.
+From 1996 to the present, she trains under Master Colston 7th Dan in Dale City, Va

 You Dan Ja